sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This optional array defines additional IAM users that will be added to the aws-auth configmap
+This optional array defines additional IAM users that will be added to the `aws-auth` configmap.

 ## .spec.kubernetes.awsAuth.users.groups